Search waiting | Matsusada Precision

 Benchtop High Voltage Power Supplies

 Bench-top high-voltage power supplies are compact, high-voltage power supplies that can be used immediately by simply connecting them to a commercial AC power source.
-The indicator and voltage adjustment volume make it easy to set the output voltage.
+The indicator and voltage adjustment volume makes it easy to set the output voltage.
 In addition, the high-voltage output uses a high-voltage connector for easy and safe connection to the load.

 Our bench-top high voltage power supplies range from 1kV to 30kV voltage and 3W to 200W power.